David Zaslav: Separation plans

 In June 2025, it was announced that Warner Bros.
 Discovery would separate into two distinct public companies, Streaming & Studios and Global Networks.
 The decision was made to provide both entities with stronger focus and strategic flexibility to better compete in the “evolving media landscape.”

+In February 2026, it was announced that Warner Bros.
+Discovery would be acquired by Paramount Skydance for $110 billion.

+On April 23, 2026, Warner Bros.
+Discovery's shareholders would approve the sale of the company to Paramount Skydance.
+However, an offer to have the Warner Bros.
+Discovery sale include a golden parachute for Zaslav would be rejected.

 Boards and other activities

-Zaslav serves on the boards of Sirius XM, American Cinematheque, Grupo Televisa, and Syracuse University.
+Zaslav serves on the boards of SiriusXM, American Cinematheque, Grupo Televisa, and Syracuse University.
 He also is a member of the board of trustees for the Paley Center for Media.
 Syracuse University and is on the Board of Overseers for NYU Langone Health.
 He is a member of the Executive Branch of the Academy of Motion Picture Arts and Sciences and is also a member of the Television Academy.

 In 2012, he received the Steven J. Ross Humanitarian Award from the United Jewish Appeal Federation (UJA) of New York which honors people of vision, energy and sustained achievement in the entertainment, media and communications industries.
 In 2014, Zaslav was awarded the Fred Dressler Leadership Award by Syracuse University's S. I. Newhouse School of Public Communications.
 In September 2016, Zaslav was awarded the Susan Newhouse & SI Newhouse Award of Hope for his support of the Association for Frontotemporal Degeneration (AFTD).

 In 2017, Zaslav was inducted into the Cable Hall of Fame and is a member of the Cable TV Pioneers Class of 2018.
 In 2022, he was named one of Time's 100 Most Influential People.

 Personal life

 Zaslav lives in New York City with his wife Pam and their three children.
 His daughter, Ali, is a congressional producer with CNN.
+He enjoys playing golf and played in the AT&T Pebble Beach Pro-Am in 2017, 2020, and 2022.

 During the 2020 election cycle, Zaslav donated over $240,000 to Democratic politicians and PACs, as well as $5,600 to Republican senator Jim Risch.